January 27, 2019

 - Is there a client list with a description of each company and link to the respective website?

 - Do they feel that the testimonials on their website are real or are they essentially all the same?
 Do you wonder if the reviews were written by the consultant?

 Is the marketing consultant stuck in the past or is their ear to the ground aware of the latest marketing innovations and technologies?
 Expect professional marketers to lead by example and follow best practices.

 - How often do they blog?
 Not having one is unacceptable.

 - If they don’t have a LinkedIn profile, please ask them why.
 Ditto for a Facebook company page versus a personal Facebook profile.

-- Do they have a LinkedIn company page and Google Plus profile which display their address?
+- Do they have a LinkedIn company page and Google Business profile that displays their address?

 - What other social media do they use?